Fiserv/universal-commerce/docs/documentation/Connectivity.md

-# Client Authorization
+# API Fundamentals

-## Browse Client Authorization Content
+## Browse API Fundamentals Content
 For ease of navigation on this page, content headings are listed in the right hand navigation pane allowing you to jump to a specific section within this page.

 >### Connectivity